anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 #  Splunk Cluster Administration 7.0

-Module 8: KV Store Management in Splunk Clusters
+## Module 8: KV Store Management in Splunk Clusters

-Module Objectives
+### Module Objectives

 - Enable a KV store collection under a search head cluster
 - Manage KV store collections in a search head cluster
 - Monitor and troubleshoot KV store issues in Splunk clusters

-Overview of Splunk Lookups
+### Overview of Splunk Lookups

 - A lookup is a Splunk data enrichment knowledge object
-  -
-Used ONLY during search time
+  - Used ONLY during search time
-  -
-The lookup stanzas are defined in transforms.conf and props.conf
+  - The lookup stanzas are defined in transforms.conf and props.conf
 - File-based lookup is used for data sets that are small and/or change infrequently
-  -
-Uses CSV files stored in the lookups directory
+  - Uses CSV files stored in the lookups directory
 - KV store lookup is designed for large key-value collections that frequently change
-  -
-Tracking workflow state changes (an incident-review system)
+  - Tracking workflow state changes (an incident-review system)
-  -
-Keeping a list of environment assets assigned to users and their metadata
+  - Keeping a list of environment assets assigned to users and their metadata
-  -
-Controlling a job queue or application state as the user interacts with the app
+  - Controlling a job queue or application state as the user interacts with the app
-  -
-Requires collections.conf to define fields ê Can optionally specify data type enforcement and field accelerations
+  - Requires collections.conf to define fields
+    - Can optionally specify data type enforcement and field accelerations

-CSV Lookup Challenges in Distributed Environment
+### CSV Lookup Challenges in Distributed Environment

-- In a distributed environment, each SH1 SH2 SH3
-search head manages and replicates its own CSV lookup files
+- In a distributed environment, each SH1 SH2 SH3 search head manages and replicates its own CSV lookup files
-  -
-Updates to lookup files propagate to app/lookups/csv app/lookups/csv app/lookups/csv
-search peers independently
+  - Updates to lookup files propagate to app/lookups/csv app/lookups/csv app/lookups/csv search peers independently
 - Searches can fail if a knowledge bundle is not replicated to search peers in time
-  -
-By default, a bundle larger than 2GB is not replicated to the search peers
+  - By default, a bundle larger than 2GB is not replicated to the search peers
 - In Splunk clusters, the timely replication of lookup files is more critical
-  -
-Why? ☞ Slides 163 and 169 Indexer 1 Indexer 2 ...
+  - Why? ☞ Slides 163 and 169 Indexer 1 Indexer 2 ...
 Indexer n-1 Indexer n
-  -
-By default, SHC conf replication rejects a bundle size larger than 2GB
+  - By default, SHC conf replication rejects a bundle size larger than 2GB

-Benefits of KV Store Lookup
+### Benefits of KV Store Lookup

 - Quick per-record updates
-  -
-Performs Create-Read-Update-Delete (CRUD) operations on individual records using the Splunk REST API and SPL commands
+  - Performs Create-Read-Update-Delete (CRUD) operations on individual records using the Splunk REST API and SPL commands
 - Standardized interface for app developers
-  -
-REST API and data type validation
+  - REST API and data type validation
 - Faster replication on SHC and search peers
-  -
-Perform automatic lookups and distributed search-based lookups on the index tier ê Replication must first be enabled per collection
+  - Perform automatic lookups and distributed search-based lookups on the index tier
-  -
+    - Replication must first be enabled per collection
-Facilitate backup and restore of KV store data
+  - Facilitate backup and restore of KV store data

-Enabling KV Store Collections
+### Enabling KV Store Collections

 - Before users can use a KV store, an admin must create a collection
 - A collection is defined in collections.conf
-  -
-Must be placed in an app's default or local directory ê Other attempts are ignored   -
+  - Must be placed in an app's default or local directory
+    - Other attempts are ignored
-Specify the name of the collection (stanza) and optional attributes ê Matching lookup field, output fields, etc.   - Enforcing data types is optional ê If enforced, any input that does not match the type is silently dropped   - We will discuss more options later collections.conf Example: [collection_name]
+    - Specify the name of the collection (stanza) and optional attributes
+    - Matching lookup field, output fields, etc.
+    - Enforcing data types is optional
+    - If enforced, any input that does not match the type is silently dropped
+    - We will discuss more options later

+collections.conf Example: [collection_name]
 [mykv] enforceTypes = [true|false]
 enforceTypes = true field.<name1> = [number|string|bool|time]